Information Technology Law

 Yet the U.S. and increasingly foreign and international laws and legal systems can be thorny obstacles to business success.
 Consider:

 - Your business wants to sell products and services to make your revenue numbers.
 At the same time, common sense tells you that you need legal agreements to close the deals to bring in the revenue.
 Everyone tells you handshake deals are trouble.
 Where do those agreements come from?
 Especially for cutting edge information technology products and services no one has seen before.
 Certainly, your general business lawyer is unfamiliar with the details.
 Maybe your customers are putting their own agreement in front of you — which looks very one-sided in favor of the customer.
 It's at that point you realize that many of the legal terms in these agreements have to protect your interest and control your legal risk.
 How can you efficiently develop form agreements, get help negotiating them against your customers' lawyers, and close deals — all so you can make your revenue numbers — this month, quarter, or year-end?

-- Companies are spending thousands and millions on legal compliance now in areas such as privacy and security compliance with new laws such as the European Union's General Data Protection Regulation and the upcoming California Consumer Privacy Act (CCPA), which became effective on January 1, 2020.
+- Companies are spending thousands and millions on legal compliance now in areas such as privacy and security compliance with new laws such as the European Union's General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA), which became effective on January 1, 2020.
 Very few lawyers know much about data privacy.
 And even fewer are well-versed in the technology, business processes, and professional standards of the information security field.
-How do you get legal help to stay out of trouble with government regulators while managing compliance efficiently?
+How do you get legal help to stay out of trouble with government regulators while managing compliance efficiently and cost-effectively?